signalshore/signalshore.github.io/content/2019-05-05-Instant-Messaing.md

 recorded.
 There is no ambiguity as to what was said, but at the same time there is no context information also.
 This can be weird especially if you re-read old messages without any context whatsoever.
-Again, in my opinion this is now human communication is supposed to be.
+Again, in my opinion this is not how human communication is supposed to be.
 (Watch Black Mirror S1E3 -
 [The Entire History of You](https://en.wikipedia.org/wiki/The_Entire_History_of_You)).